 Highlights of the Sanford/Lake Mary Campus include:

-- The Center for Public Safety: The Center for Public Safety puts Seminole State's Criminal Justice, Fire Science and Emergency Medical Services programs under one roof.
+The Center for Public Safety puts Seminole State's Criminal Justice, Fire Science and Emergency Medical Services programs under one roof.
 To create the $17.6 million facility, two existing buildings (I and K) were completely renovated, and a new administrative wing was added to connect them.
 The Center opened in August 2009.

-- The CFADA Professional Automotive Training Center: Automotive technology is constantly evolving, and the demand for highly trained technicians is rising.
+Automotive technology is constantly evolving, and the demand for highly trained technicians is rising.
 To meet this demand, Seminole State — in partnership with the Central Florida Auto Dealers Association — opened the 55,000-square-foot Professional Automotive Training Center in early 2007.
 Here, students can earn an A.S. degree while gaining valuable hands-on experience for a successful career in the automotive industry.

-- The Art & Phyllis Grindle Honors Institute: The Art & Phyllis Grindle Honors Institute at the Sanford/Lake Mary Campus offers programs for students who want to enrich their academic experience and engage in honors activities at Seminole State.
+The Art & Phyllis Grindle Honors Institute at the Sanford/Lake Mary Campus offers programs for students who want to enrich their academic experience and engage in honors activities at Seminole State.

-- The Science Building: The 25,000-square-foot science facility at the Sanford/Lake Mary Campus features fully-equipped wet labs with a state-of-the-art air purification system that enables students to conduct sophisticated chemistry and biology experiments in an industry-compatible environment.
+The 25,000-square-foot science facility at the Sanford/Lake Mary Campus features fully-equipped wet labs with a state-of-the-art air purification system that enables students to conduct sophisticated chemistry and biology experiments in an industry-compatible environment.